Rules for bus travel

 There are rules for travelling on a public bus and for behaviour at bus interchanges.

-If you don't follow the rules the driver may ask you:
+If you don't follow the rules the driver, a transit officer or a security officer may ask you:

 - not to board a bus